Summer: April to September

 There are more than a dozen restaurants in Petersfield, 5 miles away, and many country pubs in the surrounding area.

 Dogs are welcome.
 They must be kept on a short lead and any mess cleaned up.
 Please be aware that we have livestock on site and dogs must be kept under control at all times.
 Visitors are welcome to exercise their dogs in the car park and public footpaths are within easy reach.
-Please note that animals of any kind, apart from assistance dogs, are not allowed at special events because of the large crowds.
+Please note that animals of any kind, apart from assistance dogs, are not allowed at pre-booked festivals and evening events because of the large crowds.

 Smoking is not permitted anywhere on site.